emreokanbaskaya1/Hospital-Management-System/README.md

 To run this project, you should set up the SQL Server database first.

 ### 📁 Files:

-Create a database with any name, but update the name in the connection string Inside the project folder, there is a folder named `db_create_to` which includes:
+> 💡 **Tip:** You can create a database with any name, but make sure to update the name in the connection string accordingly.

+Inside the project folder, there is a folder named `db_create_to` which includes:
 - Individual `.sql` files for each table (exported using **"Script Table as → CREATE To"**)
   - These files include the full `CREATE TABLE` statements for: